Commercial Bathroom & Spa LED Lighting: Hotel Project Procurement Guide 2026

 How to Choose the Right Color Temperature

-Color temperature — measured in Kelvin (K) — determines whether your bathroom feels warm and cozy or bright and clinical.
+Color temperature . measured in Kelvin (K) . determines whether commercial bathrooms feels warm and cozy or bright and clinical.
 Here’s the simple rule:

-Pro tip from the team at Compare2Best: if your bathroom has a window, match your artificial light temperature to the natural light coming in.
+Pro tip from the team at Compare2Best: if commercial bathrooms has a window, match your artificial light temperature to the natural light coming in.
 North-facing rooms benefit from slightly warmer bulbs (2,700K) to offset the cool daylight.

 Frequently Asked Questions